ikeuzo57/LeshyCharacter_Mod/README.md

 # Main Mechanics
 ## Resources / Costs
 Creatures don't cost Energy.
 Instead, they cost Blood, Bones, or nothing.
 Blood costs are paid by sacrificing a number of creatures in play.
 You are provided a Squirrel each turn to help pay for these costs.
 You obtain 1 Bone whenever a creature dies.

 ## Creature Stats
 Creatures have 2 main stats : Attack and Health.
 At the end of each turn, creatures deal damage to a random enemy based on their Attack.
 When you take damage, creatures redirect that damage to themselves.
 If their Health reaches 0, they are sent to the discard pile.

 ## Creature Tribes
-There are five different tribes : Avian, Canine, Hooved, Insect, and Reptile.
+There are five main tribes : Avian, Canine, Hooved, Insect, and Reptile.
 Not all creatures have tribes.
 If a creature does, it is displayed where the card's type is normally displayed.
-Tribes don't do anything on their own and only mean something when interacting with other mechanics.
+There are many things that interact with tribes.

 ## Sigils
 Sigils are special keywords that a creature can have that have unique effects.
 There are a variety of methods for creatures to obtain more Sigils.